UCF/Athena-Framework/_docs/getting-started/quick-start.md

 ### HTML5 doctype

-Bootstrap requires the use of the HTML5 doctype.
+Athena requires the use of the HTML5 doctype.
 Make sure you've included it at the very top of your document.

 {% highlight html %}
 <!DOCTYPE html>